github/docs/content/actions/security-guides/using-secrets-in-github-actions.md

 **Note**: Using another shell might require different commands for decoding the secret to a file.
 On Windows runners, we recommend [using a bash shell](/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsshell) with `shell: bash` to use the commands in the `run` step above.

 {% endnote %}

+## Redacting secrets from workflow run logs

+While {% data variables.product.prodname_dotcom %} automatically redacts secrets printed to workflow logs, runners can only delete secrets they have access to.
+This means a secret will only be redacted if it was used within a job.
+As a security measure, you can delete workflow run logs to prevent sensitive values being leaked.
+For more information, see "[AUTOTITLE](/actions/monitoring-and-troubleshooting-workflows/using-workflow-run-logs#deleting-logs)."